 |The rebel right.
 The unequal firefight between Diericke Fusiliers|

 and 2nd battalion ends with the rout of the latter.
 Meanwhile the

 cavalry fight rages on undecided.

 In the circumstance, Marshal Noailles thought it very desirable that Stumpy hamlet be taken, lest the enemy, breaking off the action, established himself firmly on the far bank of the Binge.
 There he might remain a menace to the rebel cause sufficient to induce him to leave behind a force to contain him when he set off to try conclusions with the Imperialists.
 If he could, he was going to take his whole army.
-That meant having to eliminate from the reckoning, at least for the time being, this Electoral corps.
+That meant having to eliminate from the reckoning, at least for the time being, this whole Electoral corps.